rcls/discus/docs/README.md

 ### `MOV` : `11dd10rr`

-Write the operand into the destination.
-No condition flag updates.
+Write the operand into the destination.  `C` is unchanged.

 ### `LOADM` : `11dd11rr`

 Load the destination register from memory.
 The operand is the memory address.
+`C` is unchanged.

 This is a convenience, `MEM`,`MOV` would achieve the same result, but taking two bytes.